RubyRondina/Portfolio/README.md

 ## Project 2: Rolling 30-day retention
 **SQL, BigQuery, Google Sheets**

 A group project in Juno College's Data Analytics Bootcamp where we have to investigate a mobile game company's player retention.
-Of specific interest is counting rolling 30-day retention and expressing it as a fraction of the total playerbase at the time, and calculating retention by age group.
+Of specific interest is counting rolling 30-day retention and expressing it as a fraction of the total playerbase at the time, as well as calculating retention by age group.

 ## Project 3: Foreign Aide in the New Millenium